Culinary Education as an Alternative to College

 Unparalleled Support from Instructors

 The support that surrounds each student at ICC sets its programs apart from four-year college tracks.
-Professional-level class sizes at ICC are small, with student-to-teacher ratios ranging from 12:1 to 16:1, meaning each student gets individualized feedback and attention on their work to help them improve.
+Professional-level class sizes at ICC are small, with low student-to-teacher ratios, meaning each student gets individualized feedback and attention on their work to help them improve.

 Students are also encouraged to participate in workshops provided by chef-instructors outside of class time to get any extra help they may need to master techniques and recipes, and tutoring is available as well.
 One student reviewer on College Prowler described the unparalleled support students receive in the kitchen:

 “The chefs walk around and can give individual attention to any one person at a time.
 We are also learning skills to help us in a kitchen to understand what it is like to be there and do what normal chefs do every day.” – Student review from College Prowler